raspberrypilearning/llm-rpi/en/step_5.md

 ## Image recognition with WebUI

-To use ollama, you must download a model to use.
-Previously, we have used the text only model `gemma:2b` as an example, but in this step we will use the image analysis model called `LLaVa`.
+To use Ollama, you must download a model to use.
+Previously, you used the text-only model `gemma:2b`, but in this step you will use the image analysis model called `LLaVa`.

 --- task ---